PJC-99/Bioe_2024/Genome Annotation.md

 ## contained in the open reading frame of the DNA sequence encoding the
 ## amino acids (including the stop codon)

+$ code

       aas = "KVRMFTSELDIMLSVNGPADQIKYFCRHWT*"

       count_aminoacids = len(aas)-1 # Count the amino acids without the stop codon, the substraction accounts for the stop codon

       total_counts = (count_aminoacids * 3) + 3 # Count the amino acids with the stop codon (tmes 3 bases, plus 3 for stop codon)

       print("Number of amino acids:", total_counts ,
       "\nTotal_number of nuc bases in the orf (with stop codon):", count_aminoacids)

 # Output:

-Number of amino acids: 93
+$       Number of amino acids: 93
       Total_number of nuc bases in the orf (with stop codon): 30

 # Question 2
 ## Run prodigal on one of the genomes you have previously downloaded.
 Using command line tools, count how many genes were annotated